gajus/slonik/README.md

 import { generateRdsAuthToken } from "./iam.js";

-const pool = await createPool( async () => {
+const pool = await createPool( "postgres://iam_user@mydb.us-east-1.rds.amazonaws.com:5432/mydb?sslmode=require",
-    const token = await generateRdsAuthToken();
-    return `postgres://iam_user:${encodeURIComponent(token)}@mydb.us-east-1.rds.amazonaws.com:5432/mydb?sslmode=require`;
-  },
   {
     driverFactory: createPgDriverFactory(),
+    password: async () => generateRdsAuthToken(),
   },
 );
 ```

-The callback should only vary credentials (password and potentially username).
-Changing the host, port, or database name across calls is not supported because type metadata is cached from the initial connection.
+When provided, the `password` option overrides any password in the connection URI.
+It accepts a static string or a callback returning a string (sync or async).
+The callback is invoked by the underlying `pg` driver each time a new connection is established.

 ### Create connection